JorikJooken/hamiltonian_cycles/README.md

 # hamiltonian_cycles
-This repository contains code and data related to the paper "Few hamiltonian cycles in graphs with one or two vertex degrees".
+This repository contains code and data related to the paper "Few hamiltonian cycles in graphs with one or two vertex degrees" (https://arxiv.org/pdf/2211.08105.pdf).

 The repository contains several folders, which will be described below.
 In this explanation, we will assume that linux is being used.
 Each repository that contains code also contains a makefile that can be executed by using
 ```bash